 This upscale restaurant offers tasty cocktails that you can enjoy in the bar if there’s a wait.
-They had a wide selection of food, from Asian coconut rice bowls to trout with an apple chutney.
+They had a wide selection of food, from Asian coconut rice bowls to trout with apple chutney.
 I promptly ate all of my meal here because it was so delicious.

 Los Hernandez Tamales

 This might sound crazy, but I’d never had a tamale before coming here.
-I picked the right place to have my first one – these are so popular that people order by the batches and come as far as California to take them home!
-I had the veggie ones with asparagus that was in season.
+I picked the right place to have my first one – these are so popular that people order by batches and come as far as California to take them home!
+I had the veggie ones with asparagus that were in season.

 You can stop at one of the many roadside stores such as Thompson’s Farm Market to quickly grab some local goodies when looking for things to do in Yakima.
 This one was conveniently located on US-12 so you can grab some items on your way out of town.

 8. Stroll Through Randall Park

 This was an ideal park to take a mid-day break at, as there was plenty to do here.
 Dozens of trees lined the paths in the park so I could stay shaded while getting some exercise in.
 They also have a playground here so it’s a fun thing to do in Yakima for kids when they need to get a bit of energy out.